anyakeller/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-A portfolio not utilizing Bootstrap.
+A portfolio utilizing media screen.
 For Columbia bootcamp.